logaretm/vee-validate/docs/content/api/use-field.md

   // Both of these are only used if `type="checkbox"`.
 They are ignored otherwise checkedValue?: MaybeRef<TValue>; // If a checkbox this will be used as the new field value when it is checked. uncheckedValue?: MaybeRef<TValue>; // If a single checkbox this will be used as the field value when it is unchecked.

-}
+  keepValueOnUnmount?: boolean; // if the form value should be kept when the field is unmounted, default is `false` modelPropName?: string; // the model prop name, default is `modelValue` syncVModel?: boolean; // If the model prop should be synced with value changes for `v-model` support, default is `true` }

 interface ValidationResult {